History of Tonga: The Lapita Period

 Decades of archaeological excavations of ancient Lapita kitchens and middens (refuse piles) both in Tongatapu and Haʻapai have taught us much about early Tongan settlement.
 We know what they ate, what tools they used, where they settled (one colony each on ‘Uiha, Kauvai, and Foa, and two on Lifuka), and how large the settlements were.
 Despite a wealth of archaeological evidence, however, the Lapita people still stifle us with two main mysteries: How did they spread through the South Pacific so quickly, and why did the Lapita settlers in Tonga quickly abandon their ornate pottery tradition?

 The Lapitan diaspora began from Papua New Guinea in 1500 BC.
 By 2850 BP (900 BC) they were already in Tonga, meaning they virtually sprinted east for three hundred years.
 They travelled in small wooden boats over open ocean to invisible destinations faster than the Europeans colonizers walked across their continent.
 Archaeologists wonder what would compel people to embark on statistically suicidal missions.
 It doesn't appear that population pressure was a problem, because most Lapitan islands were sparsely inhabited and could have supported much higher populations, especially if they had turned more towards available root crops.

 A hypothesis from Kirch is that Lapitan culture encouraged emigration by younger sons.
 Not just in Tonga, but throughout the South Pacific is a tradition of passing down land to eldest sons.
 To obtain their own land, younger sons needed to explore.
 Tangaloa, the chief Tongan god before the arrival of Christianity, was a younger sibling who created Tonga while searching for land from a canoe.
 His fish hook accidentally caught on a rock on the ocean floor and he was able to pull Tonga to the surface.
-If the hypothesis is correct, then there must have been some strong sibling rivalry to entice someone to fall upon places as far away as New Zealand, Hawaiʻi, and Easter Island.

 The other great mystery is why the ornate pottery tradition disappeared, and with such speed.
 Only two hundred years after arriving, the Lapitan settlers ceased to decorate their earthenware pots at all, and the only thing the leading contemporary Tongan archaeologist can say about the disappearance is that, “Unfortunately most explanations are based on inferential speculation, and they are difficult to validate with any degree of certainty.
 What we can say with confidence is that, for whatever reason pottery decoration ceased in Tonga, it did so rather suddenly.”